lebbe/synthwave-cover/README.md

 ### npm run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of Synthwave Cover Creator to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

 ### npm test

 Launches the application test runner.
+I haven't writen any decent tests yet, though.
+I will as soon as bugs start to crawl out.

 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.